John Kantner, Dean, The Graduate School

 The Application Procedure We strongly encourage you to contact the graduate program director of the degree program in which you are interested.

 - All graduate applicants must complete and submit an online application at the Graduate School.
-Applicants in need of the application in an alternate format can contact the Graduate School for assistance at (904) 620-1360.

 - Complete the online application and the non-refundable application fee of $30 by the deadline posted for the semester you would like to begin your graduate studies.

 - Arrange to have an official transcript sent to the Graduate School from every college or university you have attended, including community colleges and professional schools.
 Transcripts must be less than one year old from the date of printing.
 When requesting college transcripts, please verify with your institution(s) whether or not they are able to submit electronic transcripts in the proper EDI format.
 Institutions that are currently not EDI capable must submit transcripts in official, paper copy format.
 Transcripts should be sent to the following address: